hanwendong1/VirtualGaming/content/4-Catan.md

 **Longest Road**

-The player with the longest consecutive road earns 2 victory points.
+The player with the longest contiguous road earns 2 victory points.
 A minimum of 5 consecutive roads need to be placed in order to get this bonus.
+The Longest Road may be overtaken when another player builds a longer road.

 **Largest Army**

 The player to use the most amount of Knight cards earns 2 victory points.
 A minimum of 3 Knight cards needs to be used in order to get this bonus.
+The largest army may be overtaken when another player builds a larger army.

 #### GAME END
 The game ends when the first player acquired 10 victory points on their turn wins the game.